What is a Virtual School for Children in Care?

 Other News

-POSTPONED – AiMH UK AGM and Awards Presentation including an interview with Dilys Daws
+RE-SCHEDULED – AiMH UK AGM and Awards Presentation including an interview with Dilys Daws

-POSTPONED - Friday 27th January 2023 11.30am - 1.00pm.
-A new date will be announced shortly.
-We are delighted to annouce that our founder and honorary trustee, Dilys Daws will be joining us at our Annual AGM and Awards to discuss her new book: 'Quietly Subversive: The Selected works of Dilys Daws'
+We are delighted to annouce that our founder and honorary trustee, Dilys Daws will be joining us at our Annual AGM and Awards to discuss her new book: 'Quietly Subversive: The Selected works of Dilys Daws'.
+Dilys will be interviewed by Alexandra de Rementeria, editor of the Journal of Child Psychotherapy, and co-writer of 'Finding Your Way With Your Baby: the emotional life of parents and babies'.

 Launch of the AiMH UK Awards and Bursaries 2022